harish-shivaram/shilly-jekyll/_books/2022-09-29-guns-germs-and-steel.md

 date: 2022-09-29
 image: /images/blog/3131.jpg
 layout: post
-excerpt: Winner of the Pulitzer Prize and a national bestseller, this book explores the rise of civilization in humans and how the world came to be the way it is, today.
+description: Winner of the Pulitzer Prize and a national bestseller, this book explores the rise of civilization in humans and how the world came to be the way it is, today.
 book: true
 ---